Teichlab/basecloud/README.md

   * Martin Prete (mp33), asking for access to JupyterHub.
   * Krzysztof Polanski (kp9), asking for membership in the Teichlab GitHub organisation, granting access to [Scripts](https://github.com/Teichlab/mapcloud/tree/master/scripts) and [sctk](https://github.com/Teichlab/sctk) repositories.

 For most analysis needs, JupyterHub is likely to suffice.
+In fact, the teichlab image is mirrored after basecloud.

 ### Basic OpenStack things